 Our community widely accepts that alcohol consumption is safe and even healthy for almost everyone.
-From pregnant women to health fanatics, there are studies that point to the benefits of drinking alcohol.
+From pregnant women to health fanatics, some studies point to the benefits of drinking alcohol.
 The reality is these studies and reports may not accurately represent the impacts of alcohol on your health.
 Further, the misconceptions are leading to a cultural acceptance of alcohol consumption or even binge drinking that may be hurting us all.
-Clear Life Recovery, alcohol rehab Costa Mesa, sees the downside of alcohol use in clients seeking treatment for alcohol use disorder.
+Clear Life Recovery, an alcohol rehab Costa Mesa, sees the downside of alcohol use in clients seeking treatment for alcohol use disorder.
 Why is alcohol use so widely accepted if it’s so dangerous?

 Narrative About The Benefits of Alcohol is Shifting Dramatically

 You have likely seen news reports that alcohol consumption is actually good for you.
 Even pregnant women have been told it’s ok to have a glass.

 Within the “Nutrition and Healthy Eating” section of the Mayo Clinic’s website, doctors outline some of the widely believed benefits of drinking alcohol.

 But that’s just not true.
 The narrative about these benefits is shifting dramatically.
 The latest research on alcohol consumption and death is at odds with these previous reports, according to VOX.
 Even moderate levels of alcohol consumption are being questioned.

 And while the OB may sign off on having just one glass of wine at night, the American Pregnancy Association warns women to avoid alcohol at any stage of gestation, even in moderate amounts.

 Drinking a “moderate” amount of alcohol is widely accepted by leading health organizations.